Pelinu97/semiconductor-supply-chain-analysis/README.md

 - Map the structural dynamics of US–China semiconductor competition
 - Assess the strategic role of Taiwan Semiconductor Manufacturing Company (TSMC)
-- Identify supply chain vulnerabilities and chokepoints
+- Identify supply chain dependencies and concentration points
 - Evaluate indirect geopolitical and economic exposure relevant to Turkey

 ---